Food security: Food Justice Movement

-The Food Justice Movement has been seen as a unique and multifaceted movement with relevance to the issue of food security.
+The Food Justice Movement is a multifaceted movement with relevance to the issue of food security.
 It has been described as a movement about social-economic and political problems in connection to environmental justice, improved nutrition and health, and activism.
 Today, a growing number of individuals and minority groups are embracing the Food Justice due to the perceived increase in hunger within nations such as the United States as well as the amplified effect of food insecurity on many minority communities, particularly the Black and Latino communities.